3 steps for structuring a successful discovery sales call

 Based on your prospect’s role, you can determine whether they hold a position that is above the power line or below it — a concept that Skip Miller introduced in his book, Selling Above and Below the Line.

 Remember that people above the line, such as Director- and VP-level position holders, care about things like grabbing market share.
-On the flip side, folks below the line such as sales managers care about the nitty-gritty details, such as reps’ performance and shortening the sales cycle.
+People below the line, like sales managers, care about tactical details: rep performance and shorter sales cycles.

 Understanding both these factors is essential for preparing qualifying questions that are the most relevant to the person you speak with on your B2B sales discovery call.